patrickocoffeyo/distill/README.md

 formatting schemas.

 ##How does Distill Work?
 Distill contains 2 classes.
-1) A processor class that contains sensible defaults for extracting field values by field type/name, and 2) a distillation class that takes an entity, a processor class, and a list of fields that should be returned, executes the processor’s formatter methods, and returns an array of data.
+1) A class that defines the structure of a processor and 2) a distillation class that takes an entity, a processor class, and a list of fields that should be returned, executes the processor’s formatter methods, and returns an array of data.
+If the processor passed into the distillation class doesn't have a processor for a specific field type, then it will default to invoking the hook defined for that field type.

 ###Distill class
 `Distill` is a class that takes an entity type, entity, processor, and language.
-When asked, it will go through the fields, process them with the methods as defined in the passed-in processor, and add them to an array of field values.
+When asked, it will go through fields, process them with the methods as defined in the passed-in processor (defaulting to the field type hooks if no processor function is available), and add them to an array of field values.
 It contains a few methods that allow you to ask for fields, and grab field values.